choria-legacy/marionette-collective/website/index.md

 [WritingAgents]: /mcollective/reference/basic/basic_agent_and_client.html
 [ActiveMQ]: /mcollective/reference/integration/activemq_security.html
 [MessageFormat]: /mcollective/reference/basic/messageformat.html
+[ChangeLog]: /mcollective/changelog.html

 # {{page.title}}
-The Marionette Collective aka. mcollective is a framework to build server orchestration or parallel job execution systems.
+The Marionette Collective AKA mcollective is a framework to build server orchestration or parallel job execution systems.

 Primarily we'll use it as a means of programmatic execution of Systems Administration